 Also see: Archaeology fieldwork bursaries (deadline 15 May)

-Grants are made once a year in March.
+Grants are made twice a year, in December and May.
 The scope of grants will include research projects in the archaeology of the Romano-British period, educational programmes (e.g. Museum exhibitions, conferences, summer schools and seminars) and publications relating to the same period; it does not include rescue projects.
 Applications for grants should be made on the appropriate forms: Form A for Research Projects and for Educational Programmes; Form B for Publications.
-The closing date for receipt of applications is 31 January.
-Applicants should ask two referees [or one referee in the case of Form B] to send references to the Hon.
-Secretary of the Trust, to reach her by the appropriate closing date.
+The closing dates for receipt of applications are 15 November and 15 April.
+Applicants should ask two referees [or one referee in the case of Form B to send references to the Hon.
+Secretary of the Trust, to reach him by the appropriate closing date.
 There are no standard forms for referees.

 Download Application Form A (Research Projects and Educational Programmes)